snowkylin/snowkylin.github.io/_posts/2025-01-30-a-note-on-deepseek-r1.md

 ## Models

 The original DeepSeek R1 671B model is 720GB in size, which is huge.
+Even a $200k monster like [NVIDIA DGX H100](https://www.nvidia.com/en-gb/data-center/dgx-h100/) (with 8xH100) can barely hold it.
 Here I use [Unsloth AI](https://x.com/UnslothAI)'s dynamically quantized version, which selectively quantize a few important layers to higher bits, while leaving most of the MoE layers for lower bits.
 As a result, the model can be quantized to as small as 131GB (1.58-bit), making it much more accessable for local users.
-It can even run on a single Mac Studio!
+It can even run on a single Mac Studio ($5.6k)!

 I choose the following two models based on the spec of my workstation: